 By monitoring these KPIs, you’ll be able to keep an eye on both your team’s performance and your own.
 Identify and address any gaps or weak points and watch your business bounce back.

-Missing your sales goal can make you deflate, but it’s not a solely negative experience.
-You can learn so much by looking into why you’re missing them.
+Missing sales goals can make sales reps feel dejected, but it’s not a solely negative experience.
+It can be an opportunity to learn from mistakes.
+By looking into why your team is missing goals, you can identify ways to improve your sales process and help your team increase its success rates in the future.
 If you never look into the problem, then you’ll never fix it.

-At the end of the day, the important thing is to continue learning and growing as a salesperson.
+At the end of the day, the important thing is to continue helping your team learn and grow.